Enigmatis/polaris-united/packages/polaris-schema/README.md

 The `PageInfo` typedefs provides a metadata information when executing an online pagination.
 It contains `startCursor` and `endCursor` which indicates the current page limits.
-In general the cursor's job is to determine by which field our paging ........
+In general the cursor's job is to determine which field our paging based on - it could be any field(usually the `id` of the entity).
-It also contains `hasNextPage` and `hasPreviousPage` indicators relative to te current page.
+It also contains `hasNextPage` and `hasPreviousPage` indicators relative to the current page.

 #### OnlinePagingInputTypeDefs